David Allan Coe: Early career (1970–1975)

 Then I got the mysterious rhinestone thing from my father.
-He asked me, 'You know the only way that The Lone Ranger can go into town?
+He asked me, 'You know the only way that the Lone Ranger can go into town?
 I said, 'No, I don't know what you mean.'
 He said that he has to take his mask off.
 I thought, what is my dad talking about and trying to tell me?
 He said, 'Well son, you have to wear a mask and then when you don't want to be David Allan Coe, you can take your mask off and go anywhere and not be like Elvis with people messin' with you all the time.'

-Coe's second album, Once Upon a Rhyme, contains one of his biggest hits, "You Never Even Called Me by My Name", written by Steve Goodman and John Prine, and which first appeared on Goodman's 1971 debut release.
-Coe's version became his first country top-10 hit single, peaking at number eight in 1975, and includes a spoken epilogue where Coe relates a correspondence he had with Goodman, who stated the song he had written was the 'perfect country and western song'.
+Coe's second album, Once Upon a Rhyme, contains one of his biggest hits, "You Never Even Call Me by My Name", written by Steve Goodman and John Prine, and which first appeared on Goodman's 1971 debut release.
+Coe's version became his first country top-10 hit single, peaking at number eight in 1975, and includes a spoken epilogue where Coe relates a correspondence he had with Goodman, who stated the song he had written was the "perfect country and western song".
 Coe wrote back stating that no song could fit that description without mentioning a laundry list of clichés: "mama, or trains, or trucks, or prison, or getting drunk".
-Goodman's equally facetious response was an additional verse that incorporated all five of Coe's requirements, and upon receiving it, Coe acknowledged that the finished product was indeed the 'perfect country and western song' and included the last verse on the record:
+Goodman's equally facetious response was an additional verse that incorporated all five of Coe's requirements, and upon receiving it, Coe acknowledged that the finished product was indeed the "perfect country and western song" and included the last verse on the record: